Vanillnya/ohdl/ohdlc/src/hir/stages/rough/README.md

 ### Goals

-- Create empty types
+- Create modules and empty types
 - Roughly outline scopes
-- Keep note of types & imports in scopes
+- Keep note of types and modules in scopes